romshark/zipapi/README.md

 	- [x] Limit the size of each uploaded file
 - Nice to have:
 	- [x] Provide automated API tests
-	- [x] CI *
+	- [x] CI
-	- [x] Retain a history of all created Zip files and their contents **
+	- [x] Retain a history of all created Zip files and their contents *
-	- [ ] Expire created Zip files after a specific period of time ***
+	- [ ] Expire created Zip files after a specific period of time **

-_\* CI was setup successfully but [issue #1](https://github.com/romshark/zipapi/issues/1) couldn't yet be fixed properly._

-_\** There's currently no database-backed persistency implementation but just a simple in-memory mock.
+_\* There's currently no database-backed persistency implementation but just a simple in-memory mock.
 Implementing one shouldn't be a problem though._

-_\*** This service shouldn't be responsible for this problem.
+_\** This service shouldn't be responsible for this problem.
 There must be a separate service that periodically goes over the database and cleans up expired files._

 ## Getting started